Post-census application for special circumstances

-- did not allow you to withdraw from your unit/s by the relevant census date, and
+- the circumstances are unexpectedly beyond your control and did not allow you to withdraw from your unit(s) by the relevant census date

-- the full impact of which was not felt by you until on or after the census date, and
+- the full impact of these circumstances was not felt by you until or after the census date

-- puts you at an extreme disadvantage by being liable for applicable fees, and
+- the circumstances put you at an extreme disadvantage due to being liable for applicable fees

 The circumstances must be unusual, uncommon or abnormal.
 For example, a lack of knowledge or understanding of your student requirements is not considered to be beyond your control.